oven-sh/bun/docs/bundler/index.md

 ---

 - `bytecode`
 - Generate bytecode for any JavaScript/TypeScript entrypoints.
 Only supported for `"cjs"` format, only supports `"target": "bun"` and dependent on a matching version of Bun.
-This adds a corresponding `.jsc` file for each entrypoint.
+This adds a corresponding `.jsc` file for each entrypoint

 ---